antvis/S2/s2-site/docs/manual/advanced/custom/custom-order.en.md

 Click Custom Sort, and the table will be displayed according to the sort we set.

-Categories are sorted manually: \[Office Supplies, Furniture], cities 🏙 are sorted in groups in ascending alphabetical order.
+Categories are manually sorted: \[Office Supplies, Furniture], cities 🏙 are arranged in groups in ascending alphabetical order.

 ![after](https://gw.alipayobjects.com/zos/antfincdn/g8H01taL6/zidingyipaixucaozuo.gif)